That Should Be A Movie: The Battle of Chipyong-ni: Part I

 My unique approach would be showing every act of valor during the battle that resulted in a medal, cross or star

 A set piece would be when Mitchell and his company begin running low on ammunition as casualties mount.
 Despite American planes dropping bombs and napalm on the Chinese, the enemy continues to attack.
 Mitchell orders the wounded not to moan or cry out when hit so the enemy cannot determine the company’s undermanned strength.
 Then an airplane drops a streamer with the message that help is on the way.
 Mitchell crawls around the perimeter, skinning his knees across the hard, icy surface of the hill, streamer in hand.
-He goes to each man on the line, tells him the encouraging news, then moves onto the next man to lift his spirits
+He goes to each man on the line, tells him the encouraging news, then moves on to the next man to lift his spirits

 Target audiences would be military servicemen and women, military veterans, history buffs, South Koreans, Korean War veterans and their families, Korean Americans, fans of video games like Medal of Honor, Battlefield and Call of Duty, fans of Top Gun: Maverick, and men and women (teens to 60s)

-Audiences would want to see it in theaters due to the themes of courage, devotion, resilience and determination during a last stand, the excitement and adventure of battle, and honoring veterans and their fallen comrades of a “forgotten” war
+Audiences would want to see it in theaters due to the themes of courage, devotion, resilience, and determination during a last stand, the excitement and adventure of battle, and honoring veterans and their fallen comrades of a “forgotten” war

 [Note: You Can Read Parts II and III here]